kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 # Kùzu 0.0.3 Release
 We are happy to release Kùzu 0.0.3 today.
 This release comes with the following new features and improvements:
 - [Kùzu as a Pytorch Geometric (PyG) Remote Backend](#kùzu-as-a-pyg-remote-backend): You can now train PyG GNNs and other models directly using graphs (and node features) stored on Kùzu.
-- [Data ingestion improvements](#data-ingestion-improvements): See below for details
+- [Data ingestion from multiple files and numpy files](#data-ingestion-improvements): See below for details
 - [Query optimizer improvements](#query-optimizer-improvements): See below for details
 - [New buffer manager](#new-buffer-manager): A new state-of-art buffer manager based on [VMCache](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf).
 - [INT32, INT16, FLOAT, and FIXED LIST data types](#new-data-types) (the latter is particularly suitable to store node features in graph ML applications)